H3IMD3LL-Labs-Inc/VES/CONTRIBUTING.md

 # 🤝 Contributing to VES

 Thank you for your interest in contributing :)
 VES is still in its early stage (`v0.1.0`), so contributions of **any size** — from filing issues, adding features to just using VES and giving your thoughts — are valuable.
-Before you start writing any code you should:

-- Be willing to sign the contributor's agreement.
-This is triggered on your first PR contribution, signing the CLA allows us to review and accept your amazing contribution PRs.

 ---